Urbana, Ohio: Education

-Urbana is primarily served by the Urbana City School District, which includes Urbana High School (9–12) and a pre-k through 8 building.
+Almost all of Urbana is within the Urbana City School District, which includes Urbana High School (9–12) and a pre-k through 8 building.
 Both the high school and pre-k–8 were finished in 2018, after receiving grants for new school buildings.
 The original castle building from the high school still stands, but is no longer used.
 The new high school is on Washington Ave. and the elementary and middle school is south of Urbana on US 68.

+A small piece of the city to the north is in the West Liberty-Salem Local School District.

 The city was home to Urbana University from 1850 until 2020.
 It offered liberal arts tertiary-education opportunities in a small college environment.
 Serving about 1500 students, it offered 28 undergraduate majors in a variety of disciplines; graduate degrees in Business Administration, Criminal Justice, Education and Nursing; and opportunities for international students desiring to study in the United States.

 Urbana has a public library, a branch of the Champaign County Public Library.